MasoniteFramework/docs/the-basics/routing.md

 This route will match to `joseph.example.com/dashboard` but not to `example.com/dashboard` or `test.example.com/dashboard`.

-It may be much more common to match to any subdomain.
+It may be much more common to match any subdomain.
 For this we can pass in an asterisk instead.

 {% code-tabs %}
 {% code-tabs-item title="routes/web.py" %}